Student Toolkit

 Marketing & Entrepreneurship Concentration

-Applied research projects are an integral part of the Marketing Research course.
-Prof. Thompson’s students had the opportunity to work with local businesses in order to solve a relevant marketing question.
+Client-based projects are an integral part of the Marketing Research course.
+Prof. Shirdastian’ s students had the opportunity to work with local businesses and partners in order to solve a relevant marketing question.
 Students completed a needs analysis, conducted a survey, followed by presenting strategic recommendations to the client based on the data collected.